February 29, 2016

 For the 1977 season, Filmation paired up the second season of Tarzan, Lord of the Jungle with reruns of The New Adventures of Batman in a block called The Batman/Tarzan Adventure Hour.
 With the show block being successful, Filmation decided to use the two established shows as a hook to bring audiences in for some new content.

 In 1978, they renamed the block Tarzan and the Super 7 (the Super 7 referencing the seven different shows that would be featured with Tarzan) and expanded it to an hour and a half.
-Along with Tarzan and Batman, Filmation included the additional segments of The Freedom Force, Jason of Star Command, Manta and Moray, Superstretch and Microwoman, and Web Woman.
-Another segment, Sunlight and Starbright, was planned but never produced (technically making it the Super SIX).
+Along with Tarzan and a truncated version of Batman, Filmation included the additional segments of The Freedom Force, Manta and Moray, Superstretch and Microwoman, Web Woman and Jason of Star Command (the only live-action show in the block).
+Another segment, Sunlight and Starbright, was planned but abandoned at the network’s behest (technically making it the Super SIX).

 |Microwoman and Trouble.|

 Superstretch and Microwoman focused on the first pair of married African-American crime fighting partners on Saturday morning.
 Scientist Chris Cross (Ty Henderson) discovered a formula that would allow him to stretch his body into any shape and gave his wife, Christy (Kim Hamilton), the ability to shrink to microscopic size.
-Together they fought crime as Superstretch and Microwoman, with the help of their dog Trouble, whom Christy rode when she shrank.
+Together they fought crime as Superstretch and Microwoman, with the help of their dog, Trouble, whom Christy rode when she shrank.
 Unlike other superheroes, the pair never wore costumes; although they did wear matching slacks and sweaters that were capable of changing shape with their bodies.
-Most notable was that the characters were the first African-American married couple depicted on Saturday morning.

 |Promo for the segment.|